stacklane/docs/🗄/Article/endpoints/forms.md

 ## Lifecycle

-Forms are immutable once initialized &mdash;
-for example, a given Form ID being passed in the `_form` parameter will never have field values which change over time.
+Forms are immutable once initialized -- for example, a given Form ID being passed in the `_form` parameter will never have field values which change over time.
 This means that every form submission results in a new, unique Form ID.
 Form data is only accessible from the same client, for a period of up to 4 hours.